laravel/docs/passport.md

         }
     }

-Finally, in your application's `config/auth.php` configuration file, you should add `api` authentication guard and set the `driver` option to `passport`.
+Finally, in your application's `config/auth.php` configuration file, you should define an `api` authentication guard and set the `driver` option to `passport`.
 This will instruct your application to use Passport's `TokenGuard` when authenticating incoming API requests:

     'guards' => [
         'web' => [